Ghomess/MarvelHeroesList/README.md

 - **react-native-dotenv**: React Native DotEnv is a Babel plugin for injecting environment variables into the app.
 It's used to add the API keys as an environment variable.

+- **react-native-vector-icons**: React Native Vector Icons is used for adding icons to the app.
+It provides a wide range of customizable icons that can be easily integrated into the app.

 ## Installation

 1. Clone the repository to your local machine: